TZstatsADS/ads-spring2023-project1-Alansmr/doc/README.md

-# ADS Project 1:  R Notebook on the history of philosophy
+# ADS Project 1:  How do philosophers talk?

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the report and presentation files.